 A full-time load in summer semesters consists of fewer credit hours than a full-time load during the regular academic year.
 Summer tuition and fees are calculated according to the number of credit hours the student takes.
 The summer bulletin, containing information on courses and expenses, is issued in the spring each year.
-Bulletins are available in the Registrar's office and the office of Admissions.
+Bulletins are available in the Office of Registration and Records and the Office of Admissions.